FENY Dividend: Yield, Schedule, and What to Expect

 Short answer

-FENY's approximate ~3.0% yield (as of early 2026) makes it an income-oriented fund.
-It tracks MSCI USA IMI Energy 25/50 Index and passes through the dividends of its holdings, typically quarterly, minus a 0.08% expense ratio.
+FENY's approximate ~3.0% yield (as of early 2026) makes it an income-oriented fund, about $300 a year on a $10,000 position before tax.
+It tracks MSCI USA IMI Energy 25/50 Index and passes through the income its holdings generate, usually quarterly, net of the 0.08% expense ratio.
 If income is your goal, FENY earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Fidelity.

 How does the FENY dividend work?

-FENY holds the companies in MSCI USA IMI Energy 25/50 Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.08% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+FENY holds what is in MSCI USA IMI Energy 25/50 Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.08% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Fidelity MSCI Energy Index ETF (FENY) tracks the MSCI USA IMI Energy 25/50 Index, a market-cap-weighted benchmark covering large, mid, and small-cap US energy companies.
 The fund holds roughly 100-plus stocks spanning integrated majors, exploration and production firms, refiners, oilfield services, and midstream pipelines, giving it broader sector coverage than narrower large-cap energy funds.
 With an expense ratio of about 0.08%, it is one of the cheapest ways to own the US energy sector.
 Because the index is cap-weighted, the largest oil and gas companies dominate the portfolio, so FENY's returns track the fortunes of those firms and, by extension, oil and natural gas prices.
 It is a sector-concentrated fund rather than a diversified core holding, and its performance tends to be cyclical with the energy commodity cycle.

 If income is your goal, compare FENY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how FENY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how FENY's income fits your real portfolio in Walnut.

 The bottom line on the FENY dividend